tejainece/iec61508/content/failure.md

 # Random hardware failure

 Failure occuring at a random time due to degradation mechanism in hardware.
 Usually, in a system, there are multiple degaradations occuring at different rates in different components.

-These degradations occur at predictable rate but at unpredictable times.
+These degradations occur at *predictable rate but at unpredictable times*.

+These failures cannot be fixed by changes to design since they are the unavoidable properties of the components of the system.

 ## References